 Keep Your Smile Safe After Treatment

-When oral surgery is complete, our patients may still experience some general discomfort and other symptoms in the first few days afterwards.
+When oral surgery is complete, our patients may still experience some general discomfort and other symptoms in the first few days afterward.
 This is all very normal and an essential part of the healing process!
 We've outlined what to expect below and some tips for how to take care of yourself or your family member at home.
 If you ever have any concerns, please don't hesitate to contact us directly.
 We're always happy to help put your mind at ease.

 Following Oral Surgery

 Keep your head elevated at all times.
 Some bleeding is normal after surgical procedures.
-If excessive, apply firm pressure to your gauze, placing it directly over the surgical sight, and keep your mouth closed for 20 min.
-If your bleeding doesn’t stop, please call our office.
+If excessive, apply firm pressure to your gauze, placing it directly over the surgical site, and keep your mouth closed for 20 min.
+If your bleeding doesn’t stop, please call our dental office.
 Excessive spitting may prolong bleeding.

 Take any prescribed pain medication as directed.
 If you’re not allergic to ibuprofen, it may also be taken with your prescription, if necessary.
 Do not drive or operate machinery while taking your medication.
 Stop taking it as soon as possible to prevent side effects like nausea or dizziness.